Originally published on November 12, 2021

 Additionally, when several reminders are sent before an appointment, patients have multiple opportunities to either confirm or cancel their visit, which can prevent no-shows and last-minute cancellations.
 Reminding patients about upcoming appointments through text messages or email also helps you meet their growing expectations for tech-enabled healthcare services, with the added benefit of improving your organization’s efficiency.

 Make sure that your outreach explicitly asks patients to confirm or cancel their appointment through a link in the email message or a text reply.
 Just as appointment self-scheduling is a best practice, so is online appointment “self-canceling.”
-If a patient must call your office during business hours to cancel an appointment, it may get put it off until it’s too late.
+If a patient must call your office during business hours to cancel an appointment, it may get put off until it’s too late.

 Convert upcoming visits to telehealth to prevent missed appointments